ColinJClemence/DataScienceStuff/curriculum/week-06/1.3-web_servers_and_apis/readme.md

 If you see "Valid JSON", click "Beautify" and you will see a more readable way of JSON.
 If you do not see the message "Valid JSON", it means that there is a syntax error.

-* First, correct errors if there are any
+* first, correct errors if there are any
-* Then, work in pairs to identify the structure of the JSON:
+* then, work in pairs to identify the structure of the JSON:

-    - What is a root element?
+    - what is a root element?
-    - Are there any arrays?
+    - are there any arrays?
-    - How many objects are there?
+    - how many objects are there?
-    - What are the attributes of an object?
+    - what are the attributes of an object?

-> Instructor note: The provided JSON is purposefully invalid.
+> Instructor note: The provided json is purposefully invalid.
 They will have have to fix the following:
 - substitute single quotes with double quotes
 - add double quotes where missing around strings
 - add commas where missing